jython/book/chapter12.rst

 * Close connection (If not using the with_statement syntax in versions of Jython prior to 2.5.1)

-Over the next few sections, we'll take a look at each of these steps and compare using JDBC and zxJDBC to perform each of them.
+Over the next few sections, we'll take a look at each of these steps and how zxJDBC can make them easier than using JDBC directly.

 Connections